 Before you go

-- Back up your electronic files
+- Back up your electronic files.

-- Remove sensitive data
+- Remove sensitive data.

-- Install strong passwords
+- Install strong passwords.

-- Ensure antivirus software is up-to-date
+- Confirm antivirus software is up-to-date.

 Be cautious while using public Wi-Fi

-- DO NOT use the public Wi-Fi to make online purchases or access bank accounts.
+- Do not use the public Wi-Fi to make online purchases or access bank accounts.

 - When logging into any public network, shut off your phone's auto-join function.